What is Future Cities?

 The Future Cities Project has been critically exploring issues around the city and society for more than a decade.
 From New Labour’s Urban Renaissance to the Coalition’s Big Society… and currently Brexit, we have written several books, hundreds of articles, and organized innumerable local, national and international events that have tried to unpick the arguments.
 We pride ourselves on having a wide range of interests and are always ready to say the unsayable.
 Of late it has become fashionable to chastise a wide range of things that we, in the Future Cities Project still consider worthwhile.
 We appreciate automobiles, airports, carbon, choice and consumption.
 We are not phased by density, demographics, development, energy use or experimentation.
 We relish growth, infrastructure, modernism, population, productivity, risk and speed; and we celebrate transportation, urbanization… and even Westernization.
 The project of The Future Cities Project is, to a certain extent, to return to first principles and critique the rise of determinism, instrumentalism, dogmatism and didacticism in urban and city discourse.
 In so doing, we want to challenge the malign influence of sustainability, the precautionary principle and risk-aversion within the broader social and political environment in which we all operate.

 Who is Future Cities?

 Austin Williams is the director of Future Cities Project, senior lecturer at Kingston School of Art and Honorary Research Fellow in architecture at XJTLU university in Suzhou, China.
-He is an architect, film producer and journalist.
-He is currently China correspondent for The Architectural Review and was previously technical editor at the Architects’ Journal.
+He has been an architect, film producer and journalist.
+He has been China correspondent for The Architectural Review and technical editor at the Architects’ Journal.
 He is the founder of mantownhuman and author of China’s Urban Revolution (Bloomsbury 2017) and 20 Chinese Architects (Thames & Hudson, forthcoming).
-He is the author, Enemies of Progress, author/illustrator of Shortcuts; co-editor of The Lure of the City and The Future of Community.
+He is the author, Enemies of Progress, author/illustrator of Shortcuts; The Lure of the City, and The Future of Community.

 THE FUTURE CITIES TEAM INCLUDES: